chesio/bc-security/README.md

 1. Disable XML RPC methods that require authentication
 1. Disable access to REST API to anonymous users

+### Checksums verification

+BC Security once a day performs integrity check of WordPress core files by comparing their checksums with MD5 checksums downloaded from WordPress.org.
+Any files with md5 checksum, that does not match its official checksum, are (optionally) reported via [email notification](#notifications).

 ### Login Security

 1. BC Security allows you to limit number of login attempts from single IP address.
 Implementation of this feature is heavily inspired by popular [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) plugin with an extra feature of immediate blocking of specific usernames (like _admin_ or _administrator_).